Share this article

 Eye contact is a big deal in the cat world.
 Felines use it to determine friend from foe, size up the competition, and establish dominance in a clowder (group of cats) or colony.
 During the hand sniffing stage, try to avoid direct eye contact with your soon-to-be furry friend as this can be seen as a sign of intimidation.

 However, if you’ve received a head stroke and have begun to initiate head scratches, another way to relax a shy cat is to slowly blink.
 In cat language, this is a way of letting them know you want to be friends, you’re not a threat, and you like their company.
-Some will even slow blink!
+Some will even slow blink back!

 Move slowly and talk calmly